 - Employ Conservation Efforts – One of Outdoor Afro’s principles is to help people take better care of themselves, their communities, and the planet.
 Outdoor Afro leaders will practice the seven leave no trace principles and learn international customs of engaging with nature.

-- Enhance Black Leadership Curriculum – Over the course of eight days, leaders will participate in a Black Leadership Curriculum, creating discussions and activities influenced by the history of African American outdoor leadership in the United States.
+- Enhance Black Leadership Curriculum – Over the course of eight days, leaders will participate in a Black Leadership Curriculum, creating discussions and activities influenced by the history of Black American outdoor leadership in the United States.
 Following this expedition, participants will share this at the annual Outdoor Afro Leader Training.

 Climbing Kilimanjaro is not only a physical experience, but a cultural experience as well; not only will the team be exposed to a different culture, they will also bring a different culture.
 The environment itself will naturally inspire curiosity and learning as they will hike with local guides through multiple ecosystems during the trip.
 The trip is set up to be enjoyable and the challenge attainable.